-So with respect to Agenda Item Number 17, the IT Technology Devices Report, this report covers Bid 16059-E, which were primarily for the purchase of the Lenovo laptops and CDI tablets.
-This agenda item covers this report and district staff is here to respond to any questions. has been presented to the committee on January
+So with respect to Agenda Item Number 17, the IT Technology Devices Report, this report covers Bid 16059-E, which were primarily for the has been presented to the committee on January was an error, a mathematical error, that was done on the first posting.
+And the second posting had the correct mathematics in it.
+And HCT has described that situation in now the third dot in that page.